turtleDev/scramblejs/README.md

 ## Todo

 * polish the code
+* improve scramble.createEmpty to consider any previous text. maybe add a scramble.replaceText that combines scramble.createEmtpy & scramble.setText ?
 * write a complete build system ( with support for minification )

 ## Tip